EMERGENCY VET FAQS

 Medical advice can rarely be given over the phone; we cannot give meaningful advice without being able to examine the patient.
 If you have a concern about your pet, our advice is usually to bring him or her to the hospital so that you can meet with a doctor.

-Our team of experienced emergency veterinarians is led by two board-certified emergency and critical care specialists, Dr. Donahue and Dr. Slensky.
-The emergency team works closely with specialists in cardiology, dermatology, diagnostic imaging, internal medicine and surgery to ensure that each patient receives the highest level of care.
+Our team of experienced emergency veterinarians is led by two board-certified emergency and critical care specialists, Dr. Donahue and Dr. Hart.
+The emergency team works closely with specialists in anesthesiology, cardiology, dentistry, dermatology, diagnostic imaging, internal medicine, neurology, oncology, ophthalmology, radiation oncology, and surgery to ensure that each patient receives the highest level of care.